swlaschin/fsrequire/README.md

 ```
 #load @"path/to/repo/fsrequire.fsx"
-FsRequire.SetLogin("myname")
+FsRequire.SetAuthor("myname")
 ```

 or from the command line:

 ```
-FSI /path/to/repo/fsrequire.fsx -setlogin "myname"
+FSI /path/to/repo/fsrequire.fsx -setauthor "myname"
 ```

-This will update the `fsrequire.settings` file in your home directory (for exact location, see below).
+This will update the `fsrequire.config` file in your home directory (for exact location, see below).

 ### 2. Add metadata to your file